MikeHeiber/Ising_OPV/README.md

 If you would like some assitance in customizing this software tool for your particular interest or application, please contact me to discuss collaboration options.

 ### Acknowledgements
-Thank you to Klaus Kister for contributing to the development of the updated domain smoothing algorithm and the simplified morphology import procedure in v2.0.
+Thank you to Klaus Kister for contributing to the development of the updated domain smoothing algorithm and the simplified morphology import procedure in v2.0 and help with testing in v3.0.

-Thank you to Prof. Ali Dhinojwala and Prof. Mesfin Tsige at The University of Akron, Prof. Vladimir Dyakonov at the University of Würzburg, and Prof. Carsten Deibel at Chemitz University of Technology for providing access to cluster computing resources that facilitated the testing of this software tool during various stages of development.
+Thank you to Prof. Ali Dhinojwala and Prof. Mesfin Tsige at The University of Akron, Prof. Vladimir Dyakonov at the University of Würzburg, and Prof. Carsten Deibel at Chemitz University of Technology, Prof. Thuc-Quyen Nguyen at the University of California, Santa Barbara for providing access to cluster computing resources that facilitated the testing of this software tool during various stages of development.
+This work also used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1053575.